A protocol to advance Industry 4.0 in electronics manufacturing

 Version 1.0 was released in April 2017.
-It provides already an impressive set of board flow management functions, far beyond existing possibilities.
+It provided already an impressive set of board flow management functions, far beyond existing possibilities.
 Future versions of The Hermes Standard will further grow other functionalities, step by step implementing more and more smart processes into electronics manufacturing.

 Developed by leading equipment suppliers

-The Hermes Standard is developed by The Hermes Standard Initiative, a group of leading equipment suppliers for the SMT industry.
+The Hermes Standard has been developed by The Hermes Standard Initiative, a group of leading equipment suppliers for the SMT industry.
 The initative is as open as the protocol itself: It welcomes all equipment suppliers who want to take an active, constructive part in developing The Hermes Standard.
 To become a member, companies just have to participate in one of the initiative meetings.